ManipulativeConsultant/two-armed-bandit/README.md

 # Two-Armed-Bandit

 Imagine you go to the bank and ask for an investment consultant.
-They give you one, and you first ask according to what he charges.
+They give you one, and you first ask how he charges.
 Is it according to the profit he'll make you?
-"No" he says "I'm a special consultant: The more accurate I am in my return predictions, you'll pay me more.
-But I will be tested only on the investments you chose to take."
+"No" he says "The more accurate I am in my return predictions, you'll pay me more.  but I will be tested only on the investments you chose to take."
-This smells a bit fishy.
-You never heard of such a consultant.
-You start sniffing around for other people who are using this consultant.
+This smells a bit fishy, and you start sniffing around for other people who are using this consultant.
 Turn out he recommended them all only government bonds with low return and low variability.
 He even told them this has the highest mean return!
-This is just wrong, you think.
-Everybody knows stocks have higher mean return!
-However, they all believed him, bought the bonds, and of course he was pretty accurate about the return, with very little error.
+They all believed him, bought the bonds, and of course he was pretty accurate about the return, with very little error.
 So they had to pay him his maximum fee.
 What do you think about this guy?
 I think he is a kind of a "Manipulative Consultant".

 **And I think everyone in Reinforcement Learning are using just this guy.**